 23 trails | 10 lifts | 700 ft. vertical

 With 125 acres for skiing, 23 trails, and two terrain parks, Shawnee Mountain is an ideal spot for winter sport enthusiasts.
 The resort even offers the Tomahawk Express Quad lift, whisking skiers and riders to the 3,100-foot summit in three minutes.
-The lift has the ability to transport 2,400 people per hour, giving guests the chance to experience even more trips down the mountain.
-One of Shawnee’s signature events is its annual Costume Carnival Day, when anyone dressed in full costume receives a free lift ticket.
+The uphill can accommodate 12,600 people per hour – giving you plenty of room to hit all the slopes.

 18 trails | 7 lifts | 650 ft. vertical